ArtifexSoftware/mupdfpy-julian/README.md

 native Python bindings](http://mupdf.com/r/C-and-Python-APIs) instead of SWIG and C code.

-We provide a Python package/module called `fitz`, a drop-in replacement for PyMuPDF's package/module of the same name.
+**mupdfpy** provides a Python package/module called `fitz`, a drop-in replacement for PyMuPDF's package/module of the same name.

-To improve speed, some routines have alternative implementations that use MuPDF's C++ API (which is also used by the MuPDF Python API).
-This can be disabled by setting environmental variable `MUPDFPY_USE_EXTRA` to `0`.
+To improve speed, some internal routines have alternative implementations written in C++ (these use MuPDF's C++ API directly).
+Use of these optimised routines can be disabled by setting environmental variable `MUPDFPY_USE_EXTRA` to `0`.

-## Status

-As of *2023-1-20*:

-* Passes all PyMuPDF tests on Unix and Windows.
-* On Windows:
-    * We get lots of runtime warnings like:
-      `swig/python detected a memory leak of type 'mupdf::PdfObj *', no destructor found.`
-    * Debug builds fail to build due to SWIG generating code that tries to access MuPDF global variables, which are not visible due to a problem with the underlying MuPDF Python API.
-    * Unlike on Unix, release builds include refcheck debugging code.
-This code is only active if environmental variables such as `MUPDF_trace` are set, but it still may effect performance slightly.

 ## Benefits